Tips and Guidelines for Grant Applicants

 Note: If you leave an expense request line empty, we will assume that you DO NOT need financial assistance for that expense.

 - Base your accommodation expenses on sharing a room at the conference hotel.
 Sharing a room is a good way to help save expenses.
 Please reserve your hotel room well in advance; conference hotel rooms tend to fill up fast, and the conference discount rate may expire up to three weeks before the conference.
 Hotel reservations can usually be cancelled later if you are unable to attend.

 - Check to see if the conference offers special tutorial/training rates for students.
 If so, you should reference the special student fees in your expenses claim.

 - Grant checks are drawn on a U.S. bank.
 The check is intended to be used only toward travel and/or hotel expenses; you will receive a code for a complimentary registration to the event.
 Note that we will not be able to cash your check at the conference.
 Please be sure you will be able to make arrangements to cash the check on your own.
 We suggest you contact your bank for assistance, particularly if you are traveling from abroad.

 - Remember that grants DO NOT cover CEU credits for training/tutorials or membership in USENIX.
 We encourage you to become a student member of USENIX, which will provide you with ongoing information about the organizations, as well as important updates regarding our events!
 (We have special student membership rates.)
-You can become a student member while registering for the conference, or by visiting our membership page.
+You can become a student member by visiting our membership page.